 Brain development research proves that the most crucial time for learning is from birth to five, making quality childcare and early learning experiences foundational for the future success of every child.
 Without it, children start behind and stay behind.
-Our community's interest in helping all children get a good start in school and life has raised awareness of
+Our community's interest in helping all children get a good start in school and life has raised awareness of how important it is to provide information and resources to all people who care for children so that they can support early learning of the children in their care.
+If we are to reach all children, we must also reach and support their family, friends and neighbor caregivers.

-Families choose family, friend and neighbor care for a variety of reasons: quality of care, convenience and flexibility of hours, family tradition.
+Families choose family, friends and neighbor care for a variety of reasons: quality of care, convenience and flexibility of hours, family tradition.
 Many families choose this form of childcare because they want their children in the care of someone they know and trust - and who share their values, culture and language.